-Location: Rampart Village; Los Angeles, CA
+Location: Rampart Village; Los Angeles, California

 Size: 400 square feet

-Years lived in:1 years; rent
+Years lived in: 1 years; rent

-Kelly lives in a quaint stylish studio apartment in Rampart Village, where she has indulged her Interior Design know how.
+Kelly lives in a quaint stylish studio apartment in Rampart Village, where she has indulged her interior design know how.
 Taking note of all she's learned working along side various designers mixing that with her own personal aesthetic, she has created a wonderful place to call home.

-It's pretty awesome what Kelly was able to accomplish in 400 Square feet.
-Kelly loves so many aspects of her home but she says the most significance is Living in a studio apartment myself, I sympathize with the lack of space and need for decluttering.
+It's pretty awesome what Kelly was able to accomplish in 400 square feet.
+Kelly loves so many aspects of her home but she says the most significance is living in a studio apartment myself, I sympathize with the lack of space and need for decluttering.
 What I love was that she was not afraid to use color and a lot of texture.
 Her mix of artwork really brought out the personality of her home along with her great choices in lighting, which says is the most important element in designing a home.
 "Lighting!
 It is such an impactful element and sets the tone for the whole project."

 Soon she's moving in with her boyfriend, but it's great to see what she was able to create beforehand.
 It will be fun to see how her style evolves in her new shared home.
 The lifestyle and culture of LA has definitely attributed to her taste "If anything it’s taught me to be loose and just go with your gut.
 Anything goes."

 My Style: Let’s go with: ‘Rosé Equestrian’

 Inspiration: I picked up the book “Havana”, by Michael Eastman early last year and got lost in the beautifully faded but saturated colors of the interiors of the old and dissolving Cuban architecture.
 I think that stuck with me throughout my selections over the last year.